mostfamoh/tp/README.md

 A Django-based web application for simulating cryptographic attacks on classical ciphers (Caesar, Affine, Playfair, Hill).
 Built with Bootstrap 5 and vanilla JavaScript for an interactive user experience.

+See also: docs/features_attack_protection_stego_mitm_messaging.md for a full tour of Attacks, Protections, Steganography, Messaging, and the MITM demo.

 ## 🚀 Features

 - **User Management**: Register and login with encrypted passwords